 Welcome to the CEATA Training Academy

-CEATA is a dedicated engineering training academy specialising in welding, fabrication and mechanical engineering programmes and apprenticeships.
+CEATA is a dedicated engineering training academy in Nottingham.
+We specialise in welding, fabrication and mechanical engineering programmes and apprenticeships for businesses and individuals in the East Midlands.

-Our programmes include short courses for those wishing to learn basic engineering skills to gain employment plus apprenticeships and traineeships all supported by our team of highly qualified and experienced tutors at our new academy site, we can deliver training on other business premises and sites.
+Our programmes include short courses for those wishing to learn basic engineering skills to gain employment, as well as apprenticeships and traineeships.
+All programmes are supported by our team of highly qualified and experienced tutors at our academy site.
+We are also able to deliver training on other business’ premises.

 If you have recently completed a course at the Training Academy, CEATA would love to hear from you!